ionburstcloud/ionburst-sdk-javascript/README.md

 let data = await ionburst.getClassificationsAsync();
 ```

+## Getting Help

+Please use the following community resources to get help.
+We use [Gitlab issues][sdk-issues] to track bugs and feature requests.

+* Join the Ionburst JavaScript chat on [gitter](https://gitter.im/ionburstlimited/community)
+* Get in touch with [Ionburst Support](https://docs.ionburst.io/#/introduction?id=contact-amp-support)
+* If you have found a bug, please open an [issue][sdk-issues]

 ### Opening Issues

 If you find a bug, or have an issue with the Ionburst SDK for JavaScript we would like to hear about it.
 Check the existing [issues][sdk-issues] and try to make sure your problem doesn’t already exist before opening a new issue.
 It’s helpful if you include the version of Ionburst SDK JavaScript and the OS you’re using.
 Please include a stack trace and reduced repro case when appropriate, too.